PratyushKing/FalconOS/README.md

 Highly advanced OS, focuses on pure command line. (but better)

 ## Recent Changes:
-- Semi-Sudo?
+- sudo Added
-- cd Changes
+- FileSystem fixes
-- rmdir Bug Fix
+- A proper user system
-- uname Command
+- plan to make a package manager (after the falcompiler)

 ## Building
 ### Requires: Visual Studio, VMWare, Cosmos UserKit and The Source File